hmrc/sbt-bobby/README.md

 Bobby inspects the build and pulls out all of the dependencies you've declared, and all the transitive dependencies that those pull in.

-It will then check each against the set of rules and tag each as either:
+It will then check each against the set of rules and tag them as either:

 * _BobbyViolation_ => A dependency that has been outlawed, is active now, and will cause the build to fail with an exception.
-This must be urgently fixed before the build can be allowed to continue.
+This must be urgently fixed before the build can be allowed to continue
 * _BobbyWarning_ => A dependency that will become outlawed from a given date in the future.
 It will not fail the build today, but will become a
 BobbyViolation from the specified date, so should be looked at with high priority
-* _BobbyOk_ => A dependency that is clean and his no rules against it.
+* _BobbyOk_ => A dependency that is clean and has no rules against it.
 No issue to take

 ## Creating a Bobby Rule